On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Estimates for the error terms

-Finally, we turn to the estimates involving the term $\f12(RZ^k\textrm{tr}\check\lambda)\underline{\mathring L}\varphi_\gamma$, whose $L^2$ norm cannot be estimated by \eqref{d} directly since the resulting time-decay rate is not enough to close the energy estimate \eqref{e} (see also the beginning of Section \ref{YY}).
+Finally, it remains to treat $\f12(RZ^k\textrm{tr}\check\chi)\underline{\mathring L}\varphi_\gamma$, whose $L^2$ norm cannot be estimated by \eqref{d} directly since the resulting time decay rate is not enough to close the energy estimate \eqref{e} (see also the beginning of Section \ref{YY}).
 Our strategy here is based on the structural equation \eqref{Ltr}.
-Indeed, \eqref{Ltr} implies that $\mathring L(\text{tr}\check\lambda-E)$ admits better rate of decay in time, which, combined with \eqref{fLfRf} and \eqref{Rfh}, will enable us to obtain the desired estimates for corresponding terms.
+Indeed, \eqref{Ltr} implies that $\mathring L(\text{tr}\check\chi-E)$ admits better rate of decay in time, which, combined with \eqref{fLfRf} and \eqref{Rfh}, will enable us to obtain the desired estimates for corresponding terms.
 Meanwhile, the terms involving $E$ defined by \eqref{phiE} can be handled easily by using Proposition \ref{Y5} and \eqref{LZphi} directly.
-Thus we can get \begin{proposition} For $\delta>0$ small, it holds that
+Thus we will show \begin{proposition} For $\delta>0$ small, it holds that